By Phil Berube, Air University Public Affairs

 The JADO PME MAWG assessed curricula, faculty development and research near- to long-term requirements at Air University for transitioning to JADO.

 The U.S. military’s transition to JADO is a dynamic evolution in maneuver warfare requiring a major educational transformation.
 JADO moves professional military education from a joint focus on additive service capabilities to synergistic maneuver designed to exploit interdependencies between domains.

-	“Air University’s symposium set a solid foundation for collaboratively exploring the complexity of future joint all domain operations and JADC2,” said Dr. Jeffrey Reilly, Joint Education for Air Command and Staff College director.
+“Air University’s symposium set a solid foundation for collaboratively exploring the complexity of future joint all domain operations and JADC2,” said Dr. Jeffrey Reilly, director, Joint Education for Air Command and Staff College.
 “The symposium identified key educational and research issues that will set the context for a larger, more in-depth conference in the spring.
-The overarching intent is to ensure we provide key Air Force and joint stakeholders with relevant professional military education, cutting-edge research and highly qualified graduates.”
+The overarching intent is to ensure we provide key Air Force and joint stakeholders with relevant professional military education, cutting edge research and highly qualified graduates.”